Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Masses, axial charges, strong and electromagnetic decays of heavy hadrons

 In addition to the ground state vector states, the excited heavy mesons were also systematically studied in the HH$\chi$PT~\cite{Falk:1991nq,Kilian:1992hq,Falk:1992cx,Falk:1993iu,Falk:1995th,Bardeen:2003kt,Colangelo:2003vg}.
 The radiative decay $D_{s0}^\ast(2317)\rightarrow D_s^\ast\gamma$ was firstly studied by Colangelo {\it et al} with the HQS and VMD ansatz~\cite{Colangelo:2003vg}.
 They obtained $\Gamma(D_{s0}^\ast\to D_s^\ast\gamma)\simeq1$ keV (decaying to $D_s\gamma$ is forbidden due to the angular momentum and parity conservation).
 In Ref.~\cite{Mehen:2004uj}, Mehen and Springer studied the electromagnetic decays of the $D_{s0}^\ast (2317)$ and $D_{s1}(2460)$ in HH$\chi$PT considering the chiral loop corrections and HQSS breaking effect.
 In the compact meson scenario, the tree level contribution for $\{0^+,1^+\}\to\{0^-,1^-\}\gamma$ is mediated by the light quark current coupling with the photon, the Lagrangian reads

 The HQSS violating operators at $\mathcal{O}(1/m_c)$ are constructed for the $\mathcal{S}\to \mathcal{H}\gamma$ decay as

 where the $\beta^\prime$ and $\beta^{\prime\prime}$ are proportional to $1/m_c$.
 The NLO corrections receive contributions from Eq.~\eqref{eq:HQSSvio} and the loop diagrams in Fig.~\ref{Fig:2.4.RadiativeDecays}(b)-(d) with the possible intermediate states in the loops (see Ref.~\cite{Mehen:2004uj}).
-In the meson scenario, they obtained the ratios of the branching fractions for $\{0^+,1^+\}\to\{0^-,1^-\}\gamma$ and $\{0^+,1^+\}\to\{0^-,1^-\}\pi$ as